The Unhappy Marriage: Stay or Go?

 It’s with great regret that I must inform you that happily ever after is a fairy tale.

-When couples marry, its with the intention of remaining lifelong lovers and partners.
-But we all know that with the high divorce rates, this ambition isn’t always realized.
+When couples marry, it's usually with the intention of remaining lifelong lovers and partners.
+But we all know that this ambition isn’t always realized.

 - How does a love that was all-consuming and wonderfully vibrant wither away and die?

 - Let’s start by taking a look at why intimate connections have such a strong hold over us.

 The allure of romantic love lies in the intimacy it creates.